tgarnier067/MNLP-project-2/README.md

 ## 📊 Results & Insights

-After extensive testing, we observed the following:
+### 🔍 What’s the Best Model?
+Can LLM Combinations Boost Performance?

-- **Translation models (e.g., MarianMT)** are ineffective for OCR correction; they often distort meaning rather than fix errors.
+After extensive experimentation, we observed the following:

-- **T5** offers moderate improvements.
+- **Translation models** like *MarianMT* are **ineffective for OCR correction** — they tend to distort the intended meaning rather than correct typographical errors.
-- **BART** performs best across all metrics.
+- **T5** provides **moderate gains**, but not enough to outperform simpler baselines.

-### ROUGE Evaluation
+- **BART** consistently delivers the **best results across all metrics**.

-We evaluated the output using ROUGE scores, a standard metric for assessing the similarity between corrected and ground-truth text.
-Here are the results:
+To objectively assess the output quality, we used **ROUGE** scores — a standard metric for measuring overlap with ground-truth text.

 | **Method**               | **ROUGE-1** | **ROUGE-2** | **ROUGE-L** |
 |--------------------------|-------------|-------------|-------------|